mariostamatov/feature-engineering-for-recsys/README.md

     *   Unified data into a `master_dataframe.parquet` for efficient, columnar storage.

 2.  **LLM Feature Generation Pipeline:**
-    *   Developed a robust, scalable, and automated serverless pipeline on Google Cloud Platform (GCP) using Cloud Functions.
+    *   Designed a robust, scalable, and automated serverless pipeline on Google Cloud Platform (GCP) using Cloud Functions.
     *   Employed a precise, multi-shot prompt engineered with the R.I.S.E. framework to guide the **Gemini 2.5 Flash** model in generating thematic keywords from movie plot overviews.
     *   Implemented memory-efficient sampling (`pyarrow`) and parallel API calls (`ThreadPoolExecutor`) to handle large datasets and API rate limits.
     *   Processed movies "one prompt, one movie" to prioritize output quality and consistency for research rigor.